h15200/notes/command-line.md

 	- use -i to ignore-case
 	- use -n line-number
 	- use -B + int for before context lines, -A for after context lines. -C is -A and -B but for the same lines numbers (grep -B 2 -A 2 "hi" fileName is same as grep -C 2 "hi" fileName)
-- putting it together, `grep -win -B 2 -A 4 "hello" python.md` will search for hello with 2 lines before, 4 lines after, not case sensitive, whole words only

 ### GREP multiple files

 - you can NOT grep a directory with just "./" as the file arg.
 You must use wildstar `*` `grep -win "hello" ./*`.
 This will search through all files in this directory, but not dig into sub directories